Incorporation of a company - Incorporation of a company

 Detailed below is a brief description of the various steps for the setting up of a Branch On The Spot:

-Step 1: Attendance at Competent Service
+Step 1: Attendance at competent service

 In order to initiate the procedure for setting up a Branch On The Spot, participants must appear in person at one of the competent services established for the purpose.
 As mentioned above, the Company on The Spot website contains a list of all competent services in Portugal.